Snails as food: Nutrition

 Snail meat has several benefits compared to other meats, highlighting its low calorie and fat content.
 It is a source of protein (between 10 and 19%).
 Nutritional information can vary depending on the snail species and on who performs the nutritional analysis.
-Even so, it can be said that snails are rich in inorganic nutrients: on the one hand, 82% water.
-On the other, minerals such as magnesium and iron (mainly, but also calcium, phosphorus, potassium, and sodium), in addition to a high percentage of niacin (vitamin B3), since for every 100 g of snail meat, up to a 55% of the DRI (in women) and 41% DRI (in men).
-Consumption of snails is a good source of selenium; Of the recommended daily amount of selenium required, the snail provides up to 50% (in women) and 30% (in men).
+Even so, it can be said that snails are rich in inorganic nutrients: 82% water, minerals such as magnesium and iron (mainly, but also calcium, phosphorus, potassium, and sodium), in addition to a high percentage of niacin (vitamin B3), since for every 100 g of snail meat, up to 55% of the DRI (in women) and 41% DRI (in men).
+Snails are a good source of selenium.
+Of the recommended daily requirement of selenium, the snail provides up to 50% (in women) and 30% (in men).

+Snail flesh is a good supply of essential amino acids such as lysine, methionine, and cysteine, which are difficult to get in other sources of protein, according to Adeyeye et al. (2020).
+Scientists also point out that a variety of vitamins, including vitamins A, E, and B12, are present in snail meat and are crucial for maintaining general health and wellbeing.